mickem/nscp-docs/reference/misc/SamplePluginSimple.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the SamplePluginSimple module.
+A quick reference for all available queries (check commands) in the SamplePluginSimple module.

 :query:`sample_nagios_command`
 ------------------------------